Income Tax Act (Canada): History

 Unlike the United Kingdom and the United States, Canada had avoided charging an income tax prior to the First World War.
 The lack of income tax was seen as a key component in Canada's efforts to attract immigrants as Canada offered a lower tax regime compared to almost every other country.
 Prior to the war, Canadian federal governments relied on tariffs and customs income under the auspices of the National Policy for most of their revenue, and the provincial governments sustained themselves primarily through their management of natural resources (the Prairie Provinces were paid subsidies by the federal government as it retained control of their natural resources).
 The Liberal Party considered the probable need to introduce an income tax if their negotiation of a free trade agreement with the United States in the early 20th century succeeded, but the Conservatives defeated the Liberals in 1911 by opposing free trade.
 The Conservative Party opposed income tax as it wanted to attract immigrants primarily from the United Kingdom and the United States, and it wanted to give immigrants an incentive to come to Canada.

-Then Canadian Finance Minister Sir Thomas White's new "Income War Tax Act" bill went into Committee of the Whole on July 25, 1917 but faced resistance.
-Wartime expenses forced the Tories to re-consider their options and in 1918, the wartime government under Sir Robert Borden, imposed a income tax to cover expenses.
+Then Canadian Finance Minister Sir Thomas White's new "Income War Tax Act" bill went into Committee of the Whole on July 25, 1917, but faced resistance.
+Wartime expenses forced the Tories to re-consider their options and in 1918, the wartime government under Sir Robert Borden, imposed an income tax to cover expenses.
 It was passed under the condition that the government would reconsider its use after the war.
 Despite the new tax, the Canadian government ran up considerable debts during the war and were unable to forgo income tax revenue after the war ended.
 With the election of the Liberal government of Prime Minister William Lyon Mackenzie King, much of the National Policy was dismantled and income tax has remained in place ever since.

 The law respecting income tax has been modified many times since it was first enacted and it has grown in complication.
 Tax with-holding was introduced in 1943.
 In 1948, the Income Tax Act was passed, similar to the Income War Tax Act, but much more comprehensive.
 There were ten federal tax brackets ranging from 15 to 84 per cent.
 The number of tax brackets was reduced to three in 1987 and was increased in 2000 to four.
 There are now five tax brackets.
 Beginning in 1987, the tax brackets were indexed to increase at 3%.

 Capital gains were not taxed until 1971.
 The income tax itself has become more complex.
 The 1917 Act was six pages; it is over pages today.
 The original 1917 tax form was 23 lines long; in 2015 it was 328 lines.
 Originally, the income tax provided two per cent of government revenues; it now raises over half of government revenues.